k-paxian/dart-json-mapper/README.md

 always `true` for JSON models, they could follow
 [one of those popular - Pascal, Kebab, Snake, SnakeAllCaps][10] styles, right?

-That's why we need an organized way to manage that, instead of hand coding each property using `@JsonProperty(name: ...)` it is possible to pass `CaseStyle` parameter to serialization / deserialization methods.
+That's why we need a smart way to manage that, instead of hand coding each property using `@JsonProperty(name: ...)` it is possible to pass `CaseStyle` parameter to serialization / deserialization methods.